neoxush/vmess/README.md

 # Hello World
-I collect some open and free v2 feeds from Internet, feel free to use them but do be aware of the risks by yourself
+Some free v2ray servers from the Internet, use it at your own risk.